The camera can see more stars and galaxies than the naked eye, but these five celestial objects were clearly visible.

 Story:

-During the beginning hours on July 4th, the galaxy celebrates with its constellation of stars in alignment with Haystack Rock in Pacific City, Oregon.
+During the beginning hours of July 4th, the galaxy celebrates with its constellation of stars aligned above Haystack Rock in Pacific City, Oregon.

-Because of the proximity to sunrise, there was enough light coming from the approaching sun to the east to illuminate the foreground just enough to make visible.
+Because of the proximity to sunrise, there was just enough light from the approaching sun to illuminate the foreground.

-Light pollution from nearby Lincoln City is strongly visible to the left of the image, and a ship’s green light can be seen to the right.
-The planet Jupiter is also visible just above the cloud deck to the right of Haystack Rock.
+Light pollution from nearby Lincoln City glows to the left, and a ship’s green light appears on the right.
+The planet Jupiter is also visible just above the cloud deck, east of Haystack Rock.

-Bioluminescent algae are visible to the lower right edge of the cape.
+Bioluminescent algae shimmer along the lower right edge of the cape.

-And there’s a streak of light from a satellite passing overhead.
+And a faint streak from a passing satellite cuts through the sky.

 So much happening in one photograph.